sharynneazhar/project_hangman/README.md

 # Hangman
-Hangman game created for a final class project
+A Javascript-based Hangman game created for a class project (EECS 368 - Programming Languages and Paradigms)

 #### Screenshots